ATM Machine Robbery is a convenient source of cash for an armed robber.

 Take someone with you after hours, if you can.
 When you drive up to an ATM location, scan the area for any suspicious persons.
 If you see anyone suspicious that is standing nearby or sitting alone in a car, drive away.

 When you approach an ATM on foot be prepared and have your ATM card ready.
-Memorize your personal PIN number to prevent loss and speed the transaction.
+Memorize your personal PIN number to prevent loss and speed up the transaction.
 After inserting your card and your PIN number keep an eye out for who is behind you (the robbers always come from behind or the side).
-Never accept an offer to help or request for help from a suspicious male at the machine.
+Never accept an offer to help or request help from a suspicious male at the machine.

 ATM Machine Robbery: Be Alert